SrFDeMilleGroup/AndorZL41-python-control/README.md

-# pixelfly-python-control
+# AndorZL41-python-control

-This graphical user interface of [pco.pixelfly usb](https://www.pco.de/scientific-cameras/pcopixelfly-usb/) scientific camera is designed for applications in atomic, molecular and optical (AMO) physics experiments.
+This graphical user interface of Andor ZL41 Wave 5.5 scientific CMOS camera is designed for applications in atomic, molecular and optical (AMO) physics experiments.

 Key features include:
 - camera configuration